k-nuth/c-api/README.md

 ```

 Run the node.
-Here the connections and handshake with the peers will be established, the initial process of downloading blocks will start and when this has finished it will begin to receive transactions and blocks through the P2P network.
+In this step, the connections and handshake with the peers will be established, and the initial process of downloading blocks will start.
+Once this stage has finished, the node will begin to receive transactions and blocks through the P2P network.

 This is equivalent to executing: `bn -c my_config_file`.
 ```c